iand/nquads/README.md

 ## Credits

-The design and logic is hugely inspired by Go's standard csv parsing library
+The design and logic is inspired by Go's standard csv parsing library